-We will have a guided tour through the camp starting at 11:00am.
+We will have a guided tour through the camp starting at 1:30am.
 We will need to take a regional train to get to Furstenberg (where Ravensbruck is located) - and then we have a 30 minute walk from the station to the camp.
-Meet to catch train from hotel at 8:00 am.
+Meet to catch train from hotel at 9:00 am.

 Once the tour is complete, students are free to hang around Furstenberg or go back to Berlin.
-There does not appear to be many tourist attractions in Furstenberg, however it is a beautiful little German town set amidst three lakes.
+There does not appear to be many tourist attractions in Furstenberg; however, it is a beautiful little German hamlet set amidst three lakes.
 The regional train comes by once an hour.
-The rest of the day is Free Berlin (see "Free Berlin" later in the Travel Packet).
+The rest of the day is "free" (see "Free Berlin" later in the Travel Packet).